 NEAL F. TRIPLETT is president of DUMAC Inc. He joined DUMAC in July 1999 and started working with public securities and hedged strategies.
 Eventually he began overseeing DUMAC’s hedged strategies investments, and he was appointed President in January 2007.
 Prior to completing business school, Mr. Triplett was a credit officer for the corporate and real estate portfolios at Wachovia Bank.
 Mr. Triplett holds the Chartered Financial Analyst designation.
 (A.B., Duke University; M.B.A., Duke University)

-ASHOK VARADHAN is global head of macro trading, which includes interest rate products, foreign exchange, and FICC emerging markets, at Goldman Sachs.
-He also has oversight of the commodities business in the Americas.
-Mr. Varadhan serves on the firm’s Management Committee and the Securities Division Executive Committee, as well as the Growth Markets Operating Committee and the Firmwide Risk Committee.
-He joined Goldman Sachs in 1998 in swaps trading.
-He became head of USD Derivative Trading in 2000, head of North American Interest Rate Products in 2001, global head of Foreign Exchange in 2007, and global head of FICC Emerging Markets in 2008.
-Mr. Varadhan was named managing director in 2000 and partner in 2002.
-Prior to joining the firm, he was a vice president in swaps trading for Merrill Lynch.
-Mr. Varadhan serves as vice chairman of the United States Treasury Borrowing Advisory Committee.
-He also serves on the board of directors of The Gateway School.
+ASHOK VARADHAN is Global Co-Head of the Securities Division at Goldman Sachs & Co.
+He is a member of the Management Committee, the Securities Division Executive Committee, the Growth Markets Executive Committee, the Firmwide Risk Committee and the Regulatory Reform Executive Committee.
+Mr. Varadhan joined Goldman Sachs in 1998 in Swaps Trading.
+He became Head of USD Derivative Trading in 2000, Head of North American Interest Rate Products in 2001, Global Head of Foreign Exchange in 2007, and Global Head of FICC Emerging Markets in 2008.
+Prior to assuming his current role in 2014, Mr. Varadhan was Global Head of Macro Trading, which includes Interest Rate Products, Foreign Exchange and FICC Emerging Markets, and Commodities in the Americas.
+He was named Managing Director in 2000 and Partner in 2002.
+Prior to joining the firm, he was a Vice President in Swaps Trading at Merrill Lynch.
+Mr. Varadhan is a member of the United States Treasury Borrowing Advisory Committee.
+He also serves on the Board of Trustees of The Gateway School.
 (A.B., Duke University; attended Ph.D.
 Finance program at Stanford University)

 JAMES C. ZELTER is the managing partner of Apollo Management’s capital markets business and is president and COO of Apollo Investment Corporation.
 Prior to joining Apollo Management, Mr. Zelter was a managing director of Citigroup (and its predecessor companies), where he held a variety of senior positions in the Global Fixed Income division.
 At Citigroup, Mr. Zelter ran the firm’s high yield and leveraged finance business and created the proprietary special situations group, a global credit opportunity mandate.
 In addition, he was chief investment officer of Citigroup Alternative Investments (CAI) from 2003 to 2005.
 Prior to joining Citigroup, Mr. Zelter was a vice president at Goldman Sachs in New York.
 (A.B., Duke University)